 Schedules are vital when it comes to sign making business success.
 No matter how much it hurts me to say that, no matter how hard it is for you to hear, you need to recognize the need to set a schedule for yourself.

 As a sign shop owner, we face many challenges when it comes to making and keeping a schedule.
-First off, we are all more than just the owner of a sign making, we are husbands, wives, moms, dads, consultants, writers, and so on.
-There is enough stuff in our lives that we can’t control – figuring out what you can control and scheduling it is like an oasis in the middle of a scorching desert.
+First off, we are all more than just the owner of a sign making business, we are husbands, wives, moms, dads, consultants, writers, etc. There is enough stuff in our lives that we can’t control – figuring out what you can control and scheduling it is like an oasis in the middle of a scorching desert.